Load constrained wind farm flow control through multi-objective multi-agent reinforcement learning: Methodology

 \subsection{WFFC as a POMDP}

-To leverage MARL, we formulate our problem as a Markov decision process (MDP).
-In this process, an agent interacts with an environment in discrete time steps $t$ by emitting an action $A_t$ and receiving feedback in the form of a reward $R_{t+1}$ and state $S_{t+1}$.
-A criterion for a process to be classified as an MDP is that the states have the Markov property.
-Meaning that the states shall include all information from the past that has an effect on the future \cite{sutton1998reinforcement}.
-However, in a wind farm environment, we cannot observe the full state of aerodynamics.
-The true aerodynamic state is stochastic due to factors such as turbulent wind fields and wakes, ultimately making a full state representation unobtainable.
-This results in us operating in a partially observable version, denoted as POMDP, where agents must learn and adapt under uncertainty.
-Now, instead, the state that we feed our agent consists of samples from the true state coming from our measurement sources.
+In this framework, an agent interacts with the environment in discrete time steps $t$ by emitting an action $a_t$ and receiving a reward $r_{t+1}$.
+While a standard Markov decision process (MDP) assumes the state $s_t$ captures all information relevant to the future \cite{sutton1998reinforcement}, the full aerodynamic state of a wind farm is not directly observable.
+Factors such as turbulent wind fields and wake positions make a complete state representation unobtainable.
+Consequently, we operate in a POMDP in which agents receive observations $o_t$ that are sampled from the true underlying state.

-Given this uncertainty in state information, it becomes difficult to predict a single optimal action.
-Through leveraging MARL, we learn a probability distribution in the form of turbine-specific agents' policies $\pi(a|o)$, from observation $O_t$ sampled from $S_t$, which has the potential to account for the uncertainty in the underlying wind conditions, as the goal is to learn a distribution of reasonable actions based on incomplete information.
+Given this uncertainty in the observations, it becomes difficult to predict a single optimal action.
+Through leveraging MARL, we learn a probability distribution in the form of turbine-specific policies $\pi(a \mid o)$.
+Here, actions $a$ are sampled based on observations $o$ (representing a partial view of the true state $s$) at each discrete time step $t$.
+This formulation accounts for uncertainty in the underlying wind conditions, as the goal is to learn a distribution of reasonable actions based on incomplete information.

-The experimental setup utilises the WindGym environment \cite{WindGym2025}, an RL framework built on DYNAMIKS, which incorporates a DWM flow solver.
-From this environment, we can train and test our MARL-based approach by formulating the wake steering problem as a POMDP, where the agent receives observations $o_t$ from wind measurements, takes actions $a_t$ for yaw control, and receives rewards $r_t$ reflecting farm power and DEL-based penalties.
-The simulator provides transition data $(o_t, a_t, r_t, o_{t+1})$ that we use to train RL agents to learn policies $\pi(a \mid o)$ that map observations to yaw actions.
+The experimental setup utilises the WindGym environment \cite{WindGym2025}, an RL framework built on DYNAMIKS \cite{dynamiks}.
+From this environment, we can train and test our MARL-based approach by formulating the wake steering problem as a POMDP, where the agent receives observations $o_t$ from wind measurements, takes actions $a_t$ for yaw control, and receives rewards $r_{t+1}$ reflecting farm power and DEL-based penalties.
+The simulator provides transition data $(o_t, a_t, r_{t+1}, o_{t+1})$ that we use to train RL agents to learn policies $\pi(a \mid o)$ that map observations to yaw actions.